Andromeda's tenuous veil: A likely Milky Way nebula projected toward M31: Introduction

-Beyond our galaxy, the systematic surveys performed over the past two decades using narrowband filters have only targeted small areas of the sky, focusing mainly on compact objects at intermediate and high redshifts (i.e. \citealt{Cardamone,Moles08,pg13,Taniguchi}).
-Using large scale, broadband surveys, only a few extreme examples of extended, ionized structures beyond the local group have been discovered, the most notable being Extended Emission Line Regions (EELRs; \citealt{Lintott09,Keel12}).
-With a stronger discovery potential for these kinds of structures, several recent narrowband projects are targeting large sky areas, such as the Merian survey \citep{Danieli}, the Javalambre Photometric Local Universe Survey (J-PLUS; \citealt{Cenarro19C}), the Southern Photometric Local Universe Survey (S-PLUS; \citealt{splus}), and the Javalambre Physics of the Accelerated Universe Survey (J-PAS; \citealt{Benitez14,Bonoli}).
-They have already yielded results, for example, on extended Lyman $\alpha$ emission around quasars \citep{Rahna}, jellyfish galaxies \citep{Gondhalekar}, and nearby extreme emission line galaxies \citep{Lumbreras}.
+Beyond our galaxy, the systematic surveys performed over the past two decades using narrowband filters have only targeted small areas of the sky, mainly focusing on compact objects at intermediate and high redshifts (i.e., \citealt{Cardamone,Moles08,pg13,Taniguchi}).
+Using large-scale, broadband surveys, only a few extreme examples of extended, ionized structures beyond the local group have been discovered, the most notable being extended emission line regions (EELRs; \citealt{Lintott09,Keel12}).
+With a stronger discovery potential for these kinds of structures, several recent narrowband projects are targeting large sky areas, such as the Merian survey \citep[][submitted to ApJ]{Danieli}, the Javalambre Photometric Local Universe Survey (J-PLUS; \citealt{Cenarro19C}), the Southern Photometric Local Universe Survey (S-PLUS; \citealt{splus}), and the Javalambre Physics of the Accelerated Universe Survey (J-PAS; \citealt{Benitez14,Bonoli}).
+They have already yielded results, for example, on extended Lyman-$\alpha$ emission around quasars \citep{Rahna}, jellyfish galaxies \citep{Gondhalekar}, and nearby extreme emission line galaxies \citep{Lumbreras}.

 Despite the long history of observations of emission line objects, there remains a large potential for new discoveries.
 The low surface brightness (LSB) regime has been poorly explored due to observational constraints, especially targeting emission lines.
 In the more distant Universe, integral field unit (IFU) spectroscopy has been used in the past decade to measure faint emission line structures.
-Using the MUSE IFU, with data from the Multi Unit Spectroscopic Explorer (MUSE) Ultra Deep Field \citep{muse_hdf}, extended Lyman $\alpha$ emission was identified around most distant galaxies \citep{muse_lyman}, and it was also found to trace the cosmic web structure \citep{muse_cosmicweb}.
-Using stacking techniques, deep MUSE data was used as well to detect H$\alpha$ emitting sources near galaxies (likely intermediate-mass black holes) or to measure the extended line emission around galaxies \citep{Dutta}.
+Using the Multi-Unit Spectroscopic Explorer (MUSE) IFU, with data from the MUSE Ultra Deep Field \citep{muse_hdf}, extended Lyman-$\alpha$ emission was identified around most distant galaxies \citep{muse_lyman}, and it was also found to trace the cosmic web structure \citep{muse_cosmicweb}.
+Using stacking techniques, deep MUSE data were used as well to detect H$\alpha$-emitting sources near galaxies (likely intermediate-mass black holes) or to measure the extended line emission around galaxies \citep{Dutta}.